pelagios/recogito2/README.md

 * Fix the various compiler warnings introduced with the Play 2.5 upgrade
 * Upgrade to latest ElasticSearch version
 * Deleting a doc currently doesn't delete its annotations
+* Q: do we want people to be able to upload their own gazetteers, for exclusive use within a team.
+  How would we model in ES?
+One separate index for user gazetteers + owner field + multi-index query?
+No conflation with "normal" gazetteers?